UniversalDependencies/docs/_ud-feat/Tense.md

 is a feature that specifies the time when the action took / takes / will take place, in relation to the current moment or to another action in the utterance.
-In some languages (e.g. English), some tenses are actually combinations of tense and aspect.
+In some languages (e.g. English), some tenses are actually combinations of tense and <a href="Aspect.html">aspect</a>.
 In other languages (e.g. Czech), aspect and tense are separate, although not completely independent of each other.